A holistic scientific approach for greater performance at work and in the gym

 A source of: Ginsenosides, B vitamins (including B12), vitamin C, nitrogen, potassium, phosphorous, calcium, magnesium, iron, silicon, manganese, zinc, copper, selenium, molybdenum, boron, strontium, folic acid, saponins, peptides, essential oil, sterols, fatty acids.

-Tongkat ali is a powerful plant from southeast Asia used locally for boosting energy and strength, and for improving and maintaining superior bone health, as well as a safe Viagra alternative.
+Tongkat ali is a powerful plant from southeast Asia used locally for boosting energy and strength, and for improving and maintaining superior bone health.
 Modern studies confirm that tongkat ali does indeed increase testosterone levels, and so when supplemented, can help boost your energy and stamina, promote strong bones, increase your muscle strength and size, shed the fat, shorten recovery times, and improve overall well-being.

 A source of: Vitamin A and C, calcium, magnesium, phosphorous, zinc, quassinoids, alkaloids, triterpenes, eurycolactone, laurycolactone, eurycomalactone, phytosteroids, fatty acids.